mattbierner/vscode-color-info/README.md

 Each element consists of:

 * `"selector"` - [VSCode document selector](https://code.visualstudio.com/Docs/extensionAPI/vscode-api#DocumentSelector).
-* `"colors"` - Defines the types of colors to display information for.
-Valid values are:
+* `"colors"` - String or array of strings defining the types of colors to display information for.
+Valid values color types are:

     * `css` - All css color value types
     * `hex` - Css hex (`#ff0ff`) color value